shenhuiying2017/azure-docs.es-es/articles/data-lake-analytics/data-lake-analytics-u-sql-programmability-guide.md

                 this.encoding = ((encoding == null) ?
 Encoding.UTF8 : encoding);
             }

-            // Close method is used to write footer to file - executed only once after all rows public override void Close()
+            // The Close method is used to write the footer to the file.
+It's executed only once, after all rows public override void Close().
             {
                 //Reference to IO.Stream object - g_writer
                 StreamWriter streamWriter = new StreamWriter(g_writer, this.encoding);